yuhang-lin/yuhang-lin.github.io/_pages/about.md

   - /about.html
 ---

-I am a thid year PhD student in Computer Science at North Carolina State University, looking for summer internship in 2021!
+I am a thid year PhD student in Computer Science at North Carolina State University.